We are committed to promoting a safe and secure environment and to giving our residents peaceful enjoyment of their own communities.

 Legislation allows local authorities to serve a graffiti removal notice on the owners of street furniture, property belonging to educational institutions and certain statutory transport undertakers which have been defaced with graffiti that the local authority considers to be offensive or detrimental to the amenity of the local area.

-To report a graffiti problem please contact us on the numbers below.
+To report a graffiti problem please contact us on the number below.